UK Inflation increases to 2.6%

 In October, the Bank of England cut the base rate to 4.75% (having previously been cut in August), a sign that by going below 2%, things were on the mend.

-However, the latest rate means it’s increasingly unlikely that there’ll be another cut in December – even though a month ago it looked like it was going to happen.
+However, the inflation rates this and last month means it’s incredibly unlikely that there’ll be another cut on Thursday.
 And predictions of further cuts have been scaled back, and we’re likely to see fewer in 2025 – perhaps just three.

 What does it mean for future price increases